Slides 📊

 There are four factors in this experiment: fertilizer, water quantity, vitamins, and pesticides.

 The different levels of the factor fertilizer is Type 1 and Type 2.
-(The levels of other factors are ommitted for conciseness).
+(The listing of the levels of other factors are ommitted for conciseness).

 There are \(2 \times 5 \times 3 \times 3 = 90\) possible treatments.
 An example of a specific treatment is “Fertilizer Type 2, 0.8 gallons per sq ft of water, Vitamins from Brand A, and Pesticides Combo 1.”